carterjunhaosun/Highway-Spending-on-Real-GDP/README.md

 The question I wanted to answer was: What is the causal impact of highway and street spending on the seasonally adjusted real GDP?

 `Research Question 2.ipynb` is the main notebook with the causal inference methodology (2SLS), work, and results.
-Please refer to this notebook to better understand the detailed specifications regarding methodology.
+Please refer to this notebook to better understand the detailed specifications regarding methodology and results.

 `q2_visuals.ipynb` is a notebook with some initial EDA.